KdotJPG/NoisePosti.ng/_posts/2021-03-13-Fast-Biome-Blending-Without-Squareness.md

 ##### Distributing Points

 To produce the point distribution, I used a jittered triangular/hexagonal grid.
 Each vertex on the grid is displaced in a randomized direction by a fixed distance, similar to how [Voronoi noise](https://www.redblobgames.com/x/2022-voronoi-maps-tutorial/#org26d7226) is often implemented.
 This creates a distribution that appears random, but doesn't have any large gaps.
 A jittered square grid can also work, as is shown on the linked page at RedBlobGames.
 However, the triangular option confers less possibility for visible axis alignment.
 For this reason, I consider the triangular basis to be a better choice for most terrain generation applications.
-If your world is finite and small, Poisson disc sampling would probably be even better.
+Blue Noise point distributions would be even better -- in particular you can use Poisson disc sampling if your world is finite and small.
 I might explore this more in a future article.
-[This RedBlobGames page](https://www.redblobgames.com/x/1830-jittered-grid/) demonstrates and compares all three of these distributions.
+[This RedBlobGames page](https://www.redblobgames.com/x/1830-jittered-grid/) demonstrates and compares all three of these distribution types.

 <figure class="figure">
     <a href="/assets/images/fast-biome-blending-without-squareness/jitter_base_grid.png">